opensearch-project/project-website/_posts/2025-04-11-Hybrid-Search-Options-And-Practice.md

 How RRF works:

-1. **Sort documents by score**: Each query method sorts documents by score on every shard.
+1. **Sort documents by score**: Each query method sorts documents by score.
 2. **Assign rank positions**: Documents are ranked based on score for each query.
 3. **Apply the RRF formula**: The RRF score is computed using the following formula: